 Educational and Socially Engaging

-- Zen Zone is a relaxation app available on the Oculus Go.
+- Zen Zone is a relaxation senior VR entertainment app available on the Oculus Go.
 It guides users through meditative experiences, like creating a Zen garden.
 This app promotes mental tranquility and stress relief.

 - Everest VR offers a virtual climb of Mount Everest, from base camp to summit.
 It’s educational, focusing on problem-solving and motivational stories from real climbers.